Follow in the footsteps of countless kings and explore our unique collection of porcelain, ivories and French furniture.

-Q Is Scone Palace a National Trust property
+Q Is Scone Palace a National Trust or Historic Scotland property?

 A: Scone Palace is not part of the National Trust or Historic Scotland, no discounts given, standard admission rates apply.

 Q When will the Palace and Gardens be open in 2019?

 A: Scone Palace is open every day from the 1st of April until the 31st of October 2015.
 The grounds, Old Servants' Hall Coffee Shop, and Christmas /Food Shop are open each Friday, Saturday and Sunday throughout the Winter.

 Q How long does it take to go round the Palace?